LivingLegacyMedia/vowbound/chapter_11.md

 This seedling would likely die before it reached maturity.

-Cassian closed his eyes.
-Felt the Coin of Seeds pulse in his right hand, the Coin of Heads sharp in his left.
+Cassian's breath slowed.
+He felt the Coin of Seeds thrumming in his right hand, the Coin of Heads sharp and precise in his left.
 Two different energies.
 Two different domains.

 What if...?